Why We Deliver

 but is truly so much MORE

-These visits offer a connection to the community and a sense of security and comfort knowing that someone is checking on them.
+Each knock on the door and familiar smile from our volunteers helps isolation fade.
+These visits provide not only a connection to the community but also a sense of comfort, knowing that someone is checking on them.

 In the United States...